 Charles Hillyer, PhD, is the director of the Center for Irrigation Technology.
 Before CIT, he was an assistant professor and researcher at Oregon State and Texas A&M Agrilife Research and Extension Service in Amarillo.
 In addition to working with Texas farmers in the North Plains, he also worked on the Precision Ag Irrigation Language, a data exchange standard that helps irrigation technologies work together better.

-Gary L. Hix, RG, CWD/PI, has been a fixture in numerous and varied capacities in the groundwater industry for nearly 40 years.
+Gary L. Hix, RG, CWD/PI, has been a fixture in numerous and varied capacities in the groundwater industry for over 40 years.
 A former licensed water well drilling contractor and registered geologist, Hix is actively involved in the National Ground Water Association and the Arizona Water Well Association.
 Throughout his career, he has been a contributor to Water Well Journal and taught classes for the Bureau of Land Management and the University of Arizona Cooperative Extension Service.
 He is the founder and owner if In2Wells.

 Ted Kowalski, JD, is a senior program officer, leading the Walton Family Foundation’s Colorado River initiative.
 In this role, he supports work that promotes sustainable management of the Colorado River in order to benefit rivers and communities.
 Prior to joining the foundation, Kowalski was the chief of the Interstate, Federal and Water Information Section for the Colorado Water Conservation Board.
 In this role, he represented the State of Colorado in state, federal, inter-state, and international negotiations.
 Kowalski is recognized for his deep expertise in Colorado River water management issues.

 Amy Kremen is the operations manager for the Irrigation Innovation Consortium.
 She also serves at the manager of the Ogallala Water Coordinated Agriculture project and is a water expert at Colorado State University.
-She has worked in agriculture for nearly two decades as a farmer, researcher, writer, editor and policy consultant in the United States and Canada.
+She has worked in agriculture for over two decades as a farmer, researcher, writer, editor and policy consultant in the United States and Canada.
 She earned her master’s in soil science studying nitrogen capture and turnover from Brassica cover crops.